Contact International Programs & Services

 Meet the team

 As a proud alumnus of UBC’s Okanagan campus I was excited to return from studying and working in the Netherlands to join International Programs & Services at UBCO.
 Originally from Germany, I grew up moving a lot and have been fortunate to gain experience studying, living, and working internationally.
-I received my Master’s degree with honours in International Relations from the University of Leiden in the Netherlands where I was a Nuffic Huygens scholar and my Bachelors degree from UBCO in Political Science and History after transferring from California.
-I completed my doctoral studies at the University of Calgary with my dissertation focused on the internationalization of higher education and the nexus of government policy, immigration policies/programs, institutional programming, and international student career transitions.
+I completed my Bachelors degree at UBCO in Political Science and History after transferring from FPU in California.
+I received my Master’s degree in International Relations with honours from the Universiteit Leiden in the Netherlands where I was a Nuffic Huygens scholar.
+I completed my doctoral studies at the University of Calgary with my dissertation and research focused on the internationalization of higher education and the nexus of government policy, immigration policies/programs, institutional programming, and international student career transitions.

 International Programs & Services is here to support you throughout your studies and I encourage you to stop by our office, hang out and join some of our events and programming.
 If you aren’t sure where to start with your query, stop by our office and connect with our staff to get you started!
 I wish you all the best in your studies at UBC.